List of Atletico Marte records and statistics

-This article lists various statistics related to Atletico Marte.
+This article lists various statistics related to Atletico Marte, a former football club in El Salvador.
+Atletico Marte last played in Clausura 2023 and finished in 11th place (out of 12) in the top tier.

-All stats accurate as of 24 February 2023.

 Honours

 As of 8 February 2022, Atletico Marte have won 8 Primera División, 1 Segunda División, 1 Copa El Salvador, 1 UNCAF Champions' Cup and 1 CONCACAF Champions' Cup trophies.